vandersound/TNPLH-Sample-Pack/README.md

 You can get a taste of the pack by listening to the demo [here] [here]

-The pack, also packed with the demo can be downloaded via [this link]
+The pack itself also comes with the demo and can be downloaded via [this link]

 [this link]: https://www.dropbox.com/s/o0nq0at3om529ij/Van%20der%20Sound%20-%20There%27s%20No%20Place%20Like%20Home.7z?dl=0